igsb/PEDIA-TNAMSE/README.md

 To protect the patient data, please contact us for accessing the data to reproduce the figures shown in results_figure folder.

 ## Benchmark with different feature analysis approaches
-In the Translate NAMSE (TNAMSE) study, various alternative feature and exome analysis approaches were explored in addition to the original CADA and CADD scores.
+In the TRANSLATE-NAMSE (TNAMSE) study, various alternative feature and exome analysis approaches were explored in addition to the original CADA and CADD scores.
 These alternative approaches include LIRICAL, AMELIE, Exomizer, and Xrare.

 Detailed scripts for running these approaches can be found in the 'run_prioritization_tools_on_vcfs' folder of this repository.